 Regardless of if you are paying your speaker or they are doing it for free, you want all of your speakers to:

-- Focus content on attendees – not themselves.
+Focus content on attendees – not themselves.
 Your speaker is there to give your guests value, not a sales pitch.
-Their goal must be to valuable content for your guests.
+Their goal must be to provide valuable content for your guests.

 The authority of your speaker has a direct impact on attendance.
 Getting an exclusive inspirational speaker will make more people want to attend.
 No matter what, you need to ask yourself: “Why should people listen to this person?
 What makes their unique point of view valuable?”